Vice President of Business Development

-As the Director of Federal Partnerships at Accion Systems, Kent Lietzau is responsible for developing relationships and collaborations with the U.S. Government and federal contractors to establish and grow Accion’s TILE market acceptability and presence.
+As the Vice President of Business Development at Accion Systems, Kent Lietzau is responsible for developing relationships and collaborations with propulsion customers to establish and grow Accion’s TILE market acceptability and presence.

 Kent has over 25 years in the aerospace industry with recent experience establishing new customers for leading edge space technologies.
 He has built and led business development organizations at Lockheed Martin, United Launch Alliance, and SEAKR Engineering, managing engagements across U.S. government customers, aerospace primes, and commercial and international customers.
 Kent also has prior experience helping launch a successful startup company (Aeroxchange) in the commercial aerospace industry.